Embedding Trajectory for Out-of-Distribution Detection in Mathematical Reasoning: Experiments

-\paragraph{Implementation.} {\it To measure the application value of our method used in cutting-edge GLMs}, we use Llama2-7B \citep{touvron2023llama} and GPT-2-XL (1.5B) \cite{brown2020language} as our backbones for ID dataset training.
-Refer to Appendix \ref{sec:training} for training details.
+\paragraph{Implementation.} {\it To measure the application value of our method used in cutting-edge GLMs}, we use Llama2-7B \colorcitep{touvron2023llama} and GPT2-XL (1.5B) \colorcitep{brown2020language} as our backbones for ID dataset training.
+Refer to Appendix \colorref{sec:training} for training details.
 However, there exists uncertainty about the data used in the pre-training phase, especially for Llama2 because its data is closed-source.
-Some research \citep{xu2024benchmarking,zhang2024careful} have confirmed the absence of data leakage in Llama2 for the MATH and GSM8K datasets, we still conduct pre-experiments to examine the rationality of the OOD data selection rigorously.
-Our criterion is the claim that a dataset can be categorized as OOD if it exceeds the capabilities of the base model, as proposed in prior studies \citep{sun2024trustllm,liu2023trustworthy}.
-Results of the pre-experiments are shown in Appendix \ref{sec:data_selection}, and they can confirm that these datasets can be considered as OOD data for the two GLMs.
+Some research \colorcitep{xu2024benchmarking,zhang2024careful} have confirmed the absence of data leakage in Llama2 for the MATH and GSM8K datasets, we still conduct pre-experiments to examine the rationality of the OOD data selection rigorously.
+Our criterion is the claim that a dataset can be categorized as OOD if it exceeds the capabilities of the base model, as proposed in prior studies \colorcitep{sun2024trustllm,liu2023trustworthy}.
+Results of the pre-experiments are shown in Appendix \colorref{sec:data_selection}, and they can confirm that these datasets can be considered as OOD data for the two GLMs.

-\paragraph{Baseline.} We compare our method with some training-free baselines\footnote{We refer to the latest survey \citep{lang2023survey} to select baselines for the scarcity of OOD detection methods on GLMs.} where OOD training data are unavailable: (1) Maximum Softmax Probability (MS-Prob) \citep{hendrycks2016baseline}; (2) Monte-Carlo Dropout (MC-Drop) \citep{gal2016dropout}; (3) Sequence Perplexity (PPL) \citep{arora2021types}; (4) Input Embedding (I-Emb) \citep{ren2022out}; (5) Output Embedding (O-Emb) \citep{ren2022out}.
-Additionally, we set the smoothing order $k$ ranges from 1 to 5 and report the highest among them when with smoothing.
-Refer to Appendix \ref{sec:baseline} for baseline details.
+\paragraph{Baseline.} We compare our method with five training-free baselines where OOD training data are unavailable.
+We refer to the latest survey \colorcitep{lang2023survey} to select them for the scarcity of OOD detection methods on GLMs: (1) Maximum Softmax Probability (Prob.) \colorcitep{hendrycks2016baseline}; (2) Monte-Carlo Dropout \colorcitep{gal2016dropout}; (3) Sequence Perplexity \colorcitep{arora2021types}; (4) Input Embedding \colorcitep{ren2022out}; (5) Output Embedding \colorcitep{ren2022out}.
+Refer to Appendix \colorref{sec:baseline} for details.
+Additionally, we set the smoothing order $k$ ranges from 1 to 5 for TV Score w/ DiSmo and report the highest among them when with smoothing.

-\paragraph{Evaluation.} We establish two main evaluation scenarios: (i) The basic OOD detection scenario, we further divide it into offline and online discriminations; (ii) More challenging and fine-grained OOD quality estimation.
-Task-specific metrics are presented in the corresponding result sub-sections.